seishinleblanc/color-shifter-react-router/README.md

 # color-shifter-react-router
-A basic web application that allows the user to navigate between different colored pages.
+This is a practice exercise designed to improve React Router skills.
+It allows the user to navigate between different colored pages.